By: Chris ⎜ Last updated

 Fish counter

-Vulkanfisk operates as both a fishmonger and a restaurant, which means the supply chain between their display case and your plate is about two metres long.
-The fish soup is the standard order: creamy, loaded with chunks of salmon and cod, served with bread and aioli.
+Vulkanfisk operates as both a fishmonger and a restaurant, which means the restaurant always serves fresh fish.
+The fish soup is one of the best items on the menu.
+It's creamy, loaded with chunks of salmon and cod, and served with bread and aioli.
 It's the most classically Norwegian meal in the building.

 The fish and chips is a large portion, fresh and well-battered, with a homemade remoulade.
-On a warm day, the mezzanine upstairs has a good view over the hall, and they have terrace seating in summer.
 Vulkanfisk gets busy at peak times, especially weekends.
-If you're a group, send one person ahead to grab a table while the others order.

 Vulkanfisk is on the expensive side, even by Oslo standards.
-The quality justifies it for the fish soup and the daily specials, but check what you're ordering before you commit to a full seafood platter.
+The quality justifies it for the fish soup and the daily specials, order crab or lobster, and the bill quickly runs north of 1,000 NOK just for the main course.

 Don't buy bottled water.
 There are water stations with glasses near the center of the hall (look for the "Torget" bar area).
 Norwegian tap water is excellent and free.